davidkronthaler-dk/sim-edgemeta/README.md

 Study sizes were set to 50 for normal studies and to 500 for large studies.
 We performed the simulation study in a full-factorial manner, investigating all combinations of factor levels.
 Effect estimates are generated on the standardized mean difference scale.

 ## Estimands and Other Targets
 The true average effect was set to μ = −0.3.
-Our aim to evaluate predictive performance represents a target, since it involves predicting the entire distribution of unobserved future effects rather than estimating a single parameter with a fixed value.
+Our aim to evaluate predictive performance represents a target, since it involves predicting the entire distribution of future effects rather than estimating a single parameter with a fixed value.

 ## Methods
 Methods differ across performance measures: